nerfkidjcb/rig/README.md

 > This will append the UUIDs of the partitions to the `fstab` file: root, boot, home, and swap.

 Consider adding `noauto,x-systemd.automount` if you are chasing fast boots or mounting a lot of drives.
-This stops auto mounting, but sets up to mount on first access
+This stops auto mounting, but sets up to mount on first access.

 Chroot into the new system:

 ```bash